johanna-herrmann/files-crud-documentation/web/docs/configuration/general.md

 If you use both, a config file and environment variables, the environment variable properties overwrite the config file properties.

-If multiple config files are used, the following applies:
+For config files the following applies:
 * If there is a `./config.json`, it will be used
 * If not, but there is a `./config.yaml`, then this will be used
 * If this is not available either, but a `./config.yml` is available, then this one will be used